BlackBeltTechnology/pandino/README.md

 - You don't want to vendor-lock yourself to e.g.: build tools or complete frameworks
 - You want to have complete control over how you manage your functionality

+## Supported platforms

+Pandino can be used as an [ES Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) in browsers and NodeJS v14, v16, and v18 as well.
+To support legacy setups, we export CJS modules as well, where applicable.

 ## Beginner's guide

 For brevity's sake, we will demonstrate how to add Pandino to a pure and plain JavaScript application.
 We will also load